senzhaocode/ScaR/README.md

   Some notes for running ScaR using STAR aligner under Docker framework:

   - As STAR genome index files are very large, we do not pack them into container and create a huge image (it can be harder to distribute and use).
-The best way in loading the STAR genome index file is to use a "bind mount" solution to attach the volume to the container.
+The best way to load the STAR genome index files in host machine is to use a "bind mount" solution to attach the volume to the container.
 For example, if the storage directory in host machine is `/input_data_path/examples`,

         cd /input_data_path/examples
         wget "http://folk.uio.no/senz/STAR_index.tar.gz"